 - Have soft worship music available.
 Not loud.
 Just soft, preferably acoustic versions of your favorite music.
 If you have internet access, you can make a playlist on Spotify (they have a FREE plan at www.spotify.com) that you can prepare beforehand.

 - Reflect.
 Think about what you have just read or studied.
 How does it apply to you?
 Is there something that God is teaching you?
 Maybe something that you have to change?

 - Talk to God.
 Not just pray.
 Talk to Him like you would a friend.
 Or a Father!

 - Have a notebook and pen available to write down your thoughts or what God is telling you.
-This is something that a popular tablet apps such as EverNote or SimpleNote cannot attain the experience of writing on a pen and paper.
+This is something that popular tablet apps such as EverNote or SimpleNote cannot attain the experience of writing on a pen and paper.
 You can use a plain notebook or if you want to be more intentional about it, you can get one of Certified Positive’s upcoming prayer journals.
-Details can be found at their website, www.certifiedpositive.com.
+Details can be found on their website, www.inhislove.ph.

 - Close in prayer.
 Ask God how you can be a blessing to someone today.
 Ask God to lead you to a person who you can pray for, talk to, and learn more about.

 Now again, this is not an easy exercise for many people, but then, this is for our own good.
 This is for our relationship with God, I know we can do it!